ethereum/ethereum-org-website/src/content/community/research/index.md

 Regardless of the specific topic, there is a wealth of information on Ethereum research to be found at [ethresear.ch](https://ethresear.ch) and the [Eth R&D Discord channel](https://discord.gg/n7JxAeRu).
 These are the primary places where Ethereum researchers discuss the latest ideas and development opportunities.

-This May 2022 report from [DelphiDigital](https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum) also covers a lot of ground.
+This report published in May 2022 by [DelphiDigital](https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum) provides a good overview of the Ethereum roadmap.

 ## Protocol research